themtrx/portfolio/README.md

 # Basic portfolio website

 I am using React and ReactBootstrap.
 There is no server side.
-No need for now
+No need for now.
-I have idea to build Admin panel for easier page content update.
+For next version I have idea to build Admin panel for easier page content update.
 Then I will need to create backend.

 ## Pages